pedromfedricci/books-futures-explained/scrapped_chapters/5_reactor_executor.md

 The executors task is to take one or more futures and run them to completion.

-The first thing an `executor` does when it get's a `Future` is polling it.
+The first thing an `executor` does when it gets a `Future` is polling it.

 **When polled one of three things can happen:**